 Since the general election in 1949 the other parties represented in the House have been:

-- Australian Labor Party (Anti-Communist) in 1955, comprising seven former members of the Australian Labor Party;
+- Australian Labour Party (Anti-Communist) – 1955 (seven former members of the Australian Labor Party);

 Most Parliaments since 1996 have also had a Member from the Northern Territory based Country Liberal Party; however this party has been part of the Liberal–Nationals coalition.

-In recent Parliaments there have been up to five independent Members elected.
+In recent Parliaments there have been up to six independent Members elected or Members of minor parties elected.

 Significant parties historically